tensorpack/tensorpack/docs/tutorial/callback.md

 # Callbacks

+Callback is an interface to do __everything else__ besides the training iterations.

 Apart from the actual training iterations that minimize the cost, you almost surely would like to do something else.
-Callbacks are such an interface to describe what to do besides the training iterations.

 There are several places where you might want to do something else:

 * Before the training has started (e.g. initialize the saver, dump the graph)